-Unfortunately, Medicare does not provide assistance for women suffering muscle separation or excess skin just related to pregnancy.
+Unfortunately, Medicare does not provide assistance for women suffering from muscle separation or excess skin related to pregnancy.
 This is despite the demonstratable, significant improvements in back pain and incontinence for women that have muscle separation repaired with a tummy tuck.
-The government is currently reviewing their position on this, but it is uncertain if this rule will be changed.
+The government is currently reviewing its position on this, but it is uncertain if this rule will be changed.

 Before a surgeon will perform your operation, you will need to be at a stable weight.
 You may be asked to postpone your operation if you still have weight to lose or you plan to become pregnant.
 Abdominoplasty will not prevent you from gaining weight in the future.

 If you are under 18 years old, you will need to undertake a psychological assessment and wait for a cooling-off period of up to 3 months before having this major cosmetic procedure.
 However, this will not apply if you are having surgery for reconstructive reasons.

 What is the cost of extended abdominoplasty

 A number of factors determine the cost of abdominoplasty surgery.
 These costs vary from patient to patient and include:

 - Surgeon fees

 Your surgeon will provide you with information, in writing, about the cost of your abdominoplasty.
 This information will include:

 - Possible further costs for revision surgery or treatment